pakshuang/ai-chat-survey/docs/tech-report-submission.md

 Our vision is simple yet transformative: to create surveys that adapt in real-time based on each respondent's unique input.
 By integrating GPT-4 into our survey platform, we're not only collecting data but engaging customers in meaningful conversations.
 This innovative approach enables us to pursue unique lines of inquiry, uncovering insights that traditional surveys often miss.

 ## Setup
+Our project has been deployed, and is accessible via the following link: [https://www.ai-chat-survey.xyz/](https://www.ai-chat-survey.xyz/).
+Users can easily create an account, log in, create surveys, and participate in surveys to fully experience the product.

+We've also prepared a sample survey to allow users to explore the product from a respondent's perspective.

+Alternatively, follow the steps below to install and run the application on a local machine.

 ### Installing the Application